 In a nutshell, what is your product all about?

 CAFE is a decentralised water treatment system that generates clean, safe drinking water.
 It’s very simple to install, manage and operate and it can support around 1,000 people per day.
-It offers a sustainable solution for those who might otherwise have to drink contaminated water, or buy expensive bottled water.
+It offers a sustainable solution for those who might otherwise have to drink contaminated water, or buy expensive and unsustainable bottled water.

 “CAFE is designed to improve people’s daily lives, no matter where the water is coming from or what power is available.”
 Clean Water Wave founder, Stephanie Terreni Brown